berlinonline/Dat0r/README.md

 ### 1. Define

 After installation you are ready to write your first data-definition.
-Bellow you will find an example for the definition of a simple article object.
+Below you will find an example for the definition of a simple article object.

 *article.module.xml*: